-Design Customer research regarding sign messaging is currently underway and the results will be incorporated into the signage modifications.
-In December 2014, the Boards approved one-half of the estimated design costs for the signage work.
-The balance of the design costs will be brought before the Boards for approval following further review of the new signage concepts.
+Design Customer research regarding sign messaging was performed in FY 2016 and the results incorporated into the signage modifications.
+In December 2014, the Boards approved one-half of the estimated design costs to develop proposed signage concepts based on the customer research feedback for review and approval by the Boards.
+The proposed signage concepts and the balance of the design costs were approved by the Boards in April 2016 and final design has commenced.